coronal-jets/pipeline_aia/README.md

 * 20 February 2021: polishing, console reports improved, including times
 * 22 February 2021: bugfixing (crash at AS method candidates save), default preset values changed
 * 23 February 2021: small improvement of service utitly
+* 30 March 2021:
+	* keyword 'test', if specified, creates additional subdirectory for objects and visualizations;
+	* 'config' and 'presets' (modified ones, if have been modified) are stored in objects subdirectory;
+	* works on 3D morph/dilation started